 Readings marked with a are required readings for MA students and optional for UG students.
 Readings marked (suggested) are optional for MA and UG students.

-W1 4 Sep What's in the study of ethnicity, identity, and groups
+W1 3 Sep Why the study of ethnicity, groups and identity

 Cornell, S. and Hartmann, D. (2007) Ethnicity and Race: making identities in a changing world, 2nd edition, Thousand Oaks: Pine Forge Press: 1-12.